 Data Wrangling with R: A Short Course

-A 3-Day Remote Seminar Taught by Kieran Healy, Ph.D.
+A 3-Day Livestream Seminar Taught by Kieran Healy, Ph.D.

 R is a free and open-source package for statistical analysis that is widely used in the social, health, physical, and computational sciences.
 R is powerful, flexible, and has excellent graphics capabilities.
 It also has a large and rapidly growing community of users.

 Although there are a variety of approaches to working with data in R, in recent years, the “tidyverse” has emerged as a cohesive and consistent approach to the everyday tasks of data wrangling and analysis.
 The tidyverse is a suite of tools for data management, manipulation, analysis, and visualization within the R software environment for statistical computing.
 This seminar provides an intensive, hands-on introduction to using tidyverse tools for doing your own work.

-Starting September 23, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting December 1, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 *We understand that finding time to participate in livestream courses can be difficult.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.

 Closed captioning is available for all live and recorded sessions.